tash-g/WAAL-infrasound/README.md

 - **SUPP-MAT_gps-plot.R** This script contains the code to produce Figure S1, which shows a plot of all GPS tracks in the study, coloured by sex.
 It uses the dataset _'WAAL_2013_gps_labelled.csv'_, which is produced in script 1.
 - **SUPP-MAT_HMM-manual_validation.R** This script contains the code to compare the behaviour outputs of the HMM to manual classification and assess accuracy.
 - **SUPP_MAT_senstivity-analysis_apertures.R** This script contains the code to compare different aperture sizes for the segments.
 It first re-runs the processing in script 2 and outputs dataframes where aperture size has been varied.
 The best-fitting conditional logit models are then fitted to these datasets, and the effect sizes and directions of the output compared between the different aperture sizes.
+- **SUPP_MAT_summary-stats.R** This script contains code to summarise metrics from the foraging trips, such as maximum distance from colony, total distance covered, and trip duration.

 ## Data inputs
 These datasets are used in the above scripts.
 The first dataset, 'WAAL_2013_gps_filtered' is processed using scripts 1 and 2 to produce the remaining datasets, but ready-made versions of these are provided for quick replication.
 Note that individual IDs have been recoded and so cannot be linked to existing datasets.
 Please contact the authors if you would like to make sure of these, as we may be able to offer addiitonal information, data, or advice.